Duck Street, Cerne Abbas, Dorset, DT2 7LA

 Tel: 01300 341319 e-mail:email@example.com Website: www.cerneabbas.dorset.sch.uk

-At Cerne Abbas we believe that assessment and recording are integral parts of the teaching and learning process, which, used consistently and effectively will help to raise children’s standards of achievement.
+At Cerne Abbas our vision is to be the best we can be and we believe that assessment and recording are integral parts of the teaching and learning process, which, used consistently and effectively will help to raise children’s standards of achievement.

 Assessment is used to provide information for a variety of audiences.